Best Lightweight Ebikes: All Under 55 lbs!

 In Conclusion…

 There are some great contenders out there for the best lightweight ebikes!
-The lightest bikes on our lineup are the Ride1Up Roadster V2, the Ride1Up CF Racer1, and the Propella Mini.
-Aside from sharing the title for the lightest ebikes on our list, the Mini also ties in for the most affordable ebike currently listed for only $799.
-The Lectric XP Lite is the other ebike coming in at only $799, what a deal!
-The Lectric XP Lite is the only folding bike on today’s lineup.
+The lightest bikes on our lineup are the Ride1Up Roadster V3 and the Ride1Up CF Racer1.
+The Lectric XP Lite 2.0 is the most affordable ebike coming in at only $799, what a deal!
+The Lectric XP Lite 2.0 is the only folding bike on today’s lineup.

 As far as the company with the most options in this category, Propella really leads the pack with 4 options, the Mini, the SS, the 7S, and the 9S PRO V2.
 The SS has larger tires than the Mini though both are single speeds.
 The 7S is a 7-speed, and the 9S is 9 speeds.
 The 9S PRO V2 also has a bigger motor, battery, and tires than the rest of the Propella ebikes.
 Propella batteries also charge fast-under 3 hours!

-Aventon also offers a great height range on both the Soltera and the Pace 350 fitting riders from 4’11” to 6’4″.
-The main difference between the Soltera and the Pace 350 is that the Soltera is a more traditional road bike style with a more forward riding position and thin tires.
-The Pace 350 is a cruiser style with a more upright position and wider tires.
-Both the Soltera and Pace350 come in high-step options with the Soltera offering a mid-step and the Pace 350 offering a step-through.
+Aventon also offers a great height range on both the Soltera 2.5and the Pace 500.3 fitting riders from 4’11” to 6’4″.
+The main difference between the Soltera 2.5 and the Pace 500.3 is that the Soltera 2.5 is a more traditional road bike style with a more forward riding position and thin tires.
+The Pace 500.3 is a cruiser style with a more upright position and wider tires.

 Out of the best lightweight ebikes on our lineup, which is your favorite?
 Comment below!